Roman251/BlockChain/README.md

 1. **Customers**

 Customers are the people making the transaction.
 Each customer has the ability to send money to other customers in the chain.
 The customer sending the amount will create a ledger request and the one recieving will verify the request making the ledger authentic.
+Each customer is assigned a private key (secret-key) that he/she uses to create a digital signature.
+Only the user has access to his/her private key.
+The signature is verified using the user's public key.
+The public key is shared among all the other users.

 2. **Miners**